Witness: Jan. 6 rioter wanted to remove ‘corrupt’ lawmakers

 Hardie said he met Reffitt through their membership in the “Texas Three Percenters.”
 The Three Percenters militia movement refers to the myth that only 3% of American colonists fought against the British in the Revolutionary War.

-During the trial’s opening statements on Wednesday, Assistant U.S. Attorney Jeffrey Nestler told jurors that Reffitt drove to Washington with Hardie because he intended to storm the Capitol and try to stop Congress from certifying President Joe Biden’s electoral victory.
+During the trial’s opening statements on Wednesday, Assistant U.S. Attorney Jeffrey Nestler told jurors that Reffitt drove to Washington because he intended to storm the Capitol and try to stop Congress from certifying President Joe Biden’s electoral victory.
 Reffitt “lit the match that started the fire” when a mob charged at police officers guarding the building and was “the tip of this mob’s spear,” Nestler said.

-Defense attorney William Welch disputed that Reffit had a gun at the Capitol and said there is no evidence that Reffitt damaged property, used force or physically harmed anybody.
+Defense attorney William Welch disputed that Reffitt had a gun at the Capitol and said there is no evidence that Reffitt damaged property, used force or physically harmed anybody.

+During Friday’s testimony, prosecutors zoomed in on a video image of Reffitt at the Capitol.
+FBI Special Agent Laird Hightower said the image shows “a silvery metallic linear object” in a holster protruding from under Reffitt’s jacket as he leaned forward.

 Hardie testified that he and Reffitt both had holstered pistols strapped to their bodies when they attended then-President Donald Trump’s “Stop the Steal” rally and then headed to the Capitol.
 They both left rifles locked up in a car parked at a hotel, Hardie said.